hitowie/PFB2022_problemsets/README.md

-# PFB_problemsets
+# PFB2022_problemsets

 ####

-These are my answers to the problem sets which were part of the 2022 CSHL course [Programming for Biology](http://programmingforbiology.org/).
+These are my answers to the problem sets, which were part of the 2022 CSHL course [Programming for Biology](http://programmingforbiology.org/).